rshu/checkbox.io/README.md

 cd /etc/nginx
 ```

-Modify file nginx.conf and ./sites-available/default by replacing with file from folder ./local-conf/
+* Modify file nginx.conf and ./sites-available/default by replacing with files from folder ./local-conf/.

 * Restart nginx